dr497/serum-academy/content/serum-project-ideas/serum-ecosystem/_index.en.md

 - For some projects general to Solana, there may be an additional 25 SOL granted for every 100 SRM.

-- Each project that receives a grant and successfully launches will also have a 1% chance of winning the MegaSerum!

 - Each project can choose to implement a fee/revenue model that is integrated into Project Serum.
 If they do:

   - The Serum nodes will help in managing the project and its revenue